why do you design?

 I chose Systems Design Engineering at the University of Waterloo because of the opportunities in human factors psychology and its applications, not knowing I'd stumble across digital product design.

 I'm also a huge advocate for the design community.
 I lead UW/UX, connecting students to the design industry through events and workshops.
 Beyond that, I'm leading UW Blueprint, helping design collaboration be an integral part of building tech for social good.

-Looking forward, I want to create solutions that help our world understand itself.
+Looking forward, I want to create long-term solutions that help our world understand itself.
 I want to make complex tools not so complex anymore.
 It might be a lofty goal, but after all, even my five-year-old self imagined being among the stars.